 The Greek community offers numerous opportunities to gain valuable leadership experience.
 Each chapter governs itself by its own elected officers.
 Every member contributes a vital role in the general operation and advancement of her sorority.
 Offices range from planning community service events, improving scholarship and coordinating social events to presiding over the entire chapter.
 The Panhellenic Council serves as the governing body of the sorority community at Willamette.
 Its executive board is elected from the membership of the University's sororities and each chapter has two delegates that attend PHC general meetings.
 In addition, sorority members are involved in many of Willamette's campus organizations, including Associated Students of Willamette University (ASWU) and Willamette Events Board (WEB).
 Sorority women also serve as leaders in a variety of staff roles at the University, such as Resident Advisors, Opening Days Leaders, intramural supervisors, and in Community Service Learning.

 One important foundation of the sorority experience is serving the community.
 Sororities contribute to the community in many ways, two of which are philanthropies and community service.
 Community service is visible all across Salem as sororities participate in various community outreach programs.
-Sororities also plan philanthropies where they raise money for specific charities and organizations, such as the Center for Hope and Safety, Grant Elementary School, and the North West Association for Blind Athletes.
+Sororities also plan philanthropies where they raise money for specific charities and organizations, such as the Center for Hope and Safety and Grant Elementary School.
 Willamette's sororities truly embody and support Willamette's motto, "Not unto ourselves alone are we born."